BRACERS Notes

 135537

-Letter concerning offprints by Kurt Gödel sent to Russell by Smeaton/McEwan/von Zeppelin, sending a copy of a book by Friedrich Waismann to Amethe, and a proposed visit from her after the Russells' proposed walking tour.
+Letter concerning offprints by Kurt Gödel sent to Russell by Smeaton/McEwen/von Zeppelin, sending a copy of a book by Friedrich Waismann to Amethe, and a proposed visit from her after the Russells' proposed walking tour.
+A much later letter from Amethe mentions her visit to the U.K. 20 years before, i.e. in 1938.

 Transcription provided by Nicholas Marlowe Rare Books.